mikeckennedy/fastapi-chameleon/README.md

 # fastapi-chameleon

 Adds integration of the Chameleon template language to FastAPI.
+If you are interested in Jinja instead, see the sister project: [github.com/AGeekInside/fastapi-jinja](https://github.com/AGeekInside/fastapi-jinja).

 ## Installation